sai-guntupalli/streamlit_reports/streamlit_reports/resources/homepage.md

-# Mosco: A/B Test Toolkits
+# Ponyglyph: Daily Stock Analysis

 ## What is A/B Test?